-Alternatively, you could place everything into the base of a crock pot and use an immersion blender like I did.
+Alternatively, you could place everything into the base of a crock pot or instant pot and use an immersion blender like I did.

-Add the chicken and onion to the tomatillo mixture in a crock pot.
+Add the chicken and onion to the tomatillo mixture in the base of the pot.

 Once the chili is done, preheat the oven for the crescents.

 Open up the crescent roll package and unroll the dough; pressing the seams together to make one big dough rectangle.